 The technology of the steel and iron foundry

-Modern foundry technology in the age of chips and computer technology
+Modern casting technology in the age of chips and EDP

-Great development steps over centuries and sensational research results in metallurgy, particularly in the nineteenth and twentieth centuries, have produced unimaginable achievements in foundry technology.
-In the second half of the twentieth century, with the introduction of the electric arc furnace or medium frequency furnace, an optimum level could be achieved with regard to melting and casting processes as well as in the development of automatic processes.
-In the meantime, however, computer technology has provided a further innovative revolution that has led to sweeping developments in production processes, the control of casting processes as well as the design and construction of the castings.
-However, the possibilities are still far from exhausted and new advances in the IT sector are finding their way into the practical application of modern foundry technology.
-This is also the case in mould making, where CAD programs in the design and CNC controlled tooling machines in the manufacturing of casting mould models have completely renovated the process in the last decades.
-Another step is "Direct forming".
-This method makes it possible to produce moulds for prototypes and individual pieces without models.
+Great development over centuries and sensational research results in metallurgy, especially in the nineteenth and twentieth centuries, produced unimagined achievements in foundry technology.
+In the second half of the twentieth century, the introduction of the arc furnace seemed to have achieved an optimum in terms of melting and casting processes and in the development of automatic processes.
+In the meantime, however, EDP has created yet another innovative revolution that has led to revolutionaly developments in terms of production processes, the control of casting processes and the planning and construction of cast parts.
+However, the possibilities are far from exhausted and new advances in IT are finding their way into the practical application of modern foundry technology.
+This also intervenes in mold making, where CAD design programs and CNC machine tools have revolutionized mold production in recent decades.
+Another step is direct forming.
+This method makes it possible to produce molds for prototypes and individual pieces withour models.

-As a foundry company for cast iron and cast steel, the foundry Silbitz Group follows this trend not only with regard to innovations in the IT sector, but also with regard to the innovative implementation of the results made available from research and the in-house development department.
-This relates in particular to the improvement of material properties, which combines the optimization of the casting process with the specific performance required by the customer.
-These include boundary areas such as the new development or reverse engineering of forged parts made of isothermally tempered cast iron with spheroidal graphite cast iron, ADI.
-The Foundry Silbitz Group is able to react quickly to specific customer requirements and to offer solutions by means of "direct forming" through the targeted combination of computer assisted processes in the organization, production and logistics as well as casting techniques of the highest level of technology.
-This extends to components that are ready for assembly and also includes post-processing with machining technology.
+As a foundry company for cast iron and cast steel, the Silbitz Group is following this trend not only in terms of innovation in the IT sector, but also in terms of the innovative implementation of the results provided by the research department and the in-house development department.
+This refers in particular to the improvement of material properties, which combines the optimization of the casting process with the customer-specific performance required.
+This also includes border areas, such as the redevelopment or reconstruction of forging made of isothermal tempered cast iron with ductile iron, ADI.
+Through the targeted interaction of computer-aided processes in the organization, production and logistics as well as a casting technology on the highest level of technology, the Silbitz Group can respond to specific customer requirements by direct forming quickly and offer solutions.
+This extends to ready-to-install components and also includes post-processing by means of machining technology.